ksu-is/grocery-list-app/README.md

 Shopmate keeps track of items for a grocery shopping list.
 Each added item is displayed in the main user page.
 If items are favorited, they will be displayed under the favorites page.
 Items displayed on users board, can be clicked to open a show page for more information or be edited if necessary.
+This application features authentication of a user after registering and login.
+User will only see the navigation bar if is currently in session.

 ## Original Wireframe